Regulatory Oversight of Designated Clearing and Settlement Systems

 Criteria and Risk-Management Standards for Prominent Payment Systems

-In May 2016 the Automated Clearing Settlement System (ACSS), operated by the Canadian Payments Association (CPA), was designated by the Bank of Canada as having the potential to pose payments system risk.
+In May 2016 the Automated Clearing Settlement System (ACSS), operated by Payments Canada, was designated by the Bank of Canada as having the potential to pose payments system risk.
 The ACSS is therefore subject to Bank oversight and must comply with the risk management standards for Prominent Payment Systems.

 The Bank's responsibilities under the Payment Clearing and Settlement Act